readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 For the commercial site we use the project level privacy to decide if show or not links to the project's dashboard: downloads, project home, and builds.
-Given that the project privacy level would be removed (and the dashboard is always under login), those links would never be shown (except for admin users).
+Given that the project privacy level would be removed (and the dashboard is always under login), those links would never be shown, except for admin users (owners or from a team with admin access) since they are the only ones allowed to make changes on the project.

 Overview
 --------